gorhill/uBlock/README.md

 * **Opera**: available on the [Opera Store](https://addons.opera.com/en-gb/extensions/details/ublock/).

-* **Firefox**: available on the [Firefox Add-ons homepage](https://addons.mozilla.org/en-US/firefox/addon/ublock/), or for [manual]((https://github.com/chrisaljoudi/uBlock/releases)) installation.
+* **Firefox**: available on the [Firefox Add-ons homepage](https://addons.mozilla.org/en-US/firefox/addon/ublock/), or for [manual](https://github.com/chrisaljoudi/uBlock/releases) installation.

- * Due to Mozilla's review process, the version of uBlock available from the Add-ons homepage is often outdated.
+ * Due to Mozilla's review process, the version of uBlock available from the Add-ons homepage is currently often outdated.
 This isn't in our control.

 ## Performance